-Dr. Lorraine (Laurie) Bernotsky provides leadership in the areas of curriculum development, general education, graduate education, new program development, program review, assessment, accreditation, articulation agreements with other 2- and 4-year institutions, academic policies, and faculty development.
-She oversees the Office of Graduate Studies, the Office of Institutional Research, the office of the Dean of Undergraduate Studies and Student Support Services, as well as the Teaching and Learning Assessment Connection.
+Dr. Jeffery L. Osgood, Jr. provides leadership in the areas of curriculum development, general education, graduate education, new program development, program review, assessment, accreditation, articulation agreements with other 2- and 4-year institutions, academic policies, and faculty development.
+He oversees the Office of Graduate Studies, the Office of Institutional Research, as well as the Teaching and Learning Assessment Connection.

 Assistant to the Associate Provost

 Andrea Grinwis began her relationship with WCU in 1994 when she started as a student in the Theatre Arts Department.
 She earned her B.A. in Theatre in 1998 and shortly thereafter returned to WCU to work in the Registrar’s Office.
 Mrs. Grinwis has since worked in the Communication Studies Department and is now serving as the Assistant to the Associate Provost – working with Dr. Greenamyer on student academic issues, supporting the Curriculum and Academic Policies Council (CAPC), and assisting the Associate Provost with first-year student scheduling and other projects.

 Mrs. Grinwis is an active member of the Barley Sheaf Players, a community theatre in Lionville, where she spends equal time acting onstage and working behind the scenes – writing and directing.

 Faculty Associate for Teaching, Learning,